 Make your way to the Iao Valley State Park to explore some of Maui’s most phenomenal natural landscape.
 This 4,000-acre, 10-mile long park is home to one of Maui’s most recognizable landmarks, the 1,200-foot Iao Needle.
 There’s a quick walking trail to view the needle from the parking lot ($5).

 There are lots of hikes to do as well.
-Take a tour with a guide at the Hawaii Nature Center which is located at 875 Iao Valley Road.
+Take a tour with a guide.
 This will give you the opportunity to learn the history of Iao Valley’s ecology.

 Road to Hana